When Did I Learn to Stop Telling the Truth?

 When I think back to that kid version of me, with her irrepressible need for truth and her lack of concern over what others would think, it can be difficult to connect her with Polite Robot.
 What were the steps from one version of myself to another?

-As I write these posts, I always think of all the non-autistic (as far as they know) people who endlessly say, “Oh, but everyone feels like that, don’t they?”
+As I write these posts, I always think of all the people who say, “Oh, but everyone feels like that, don’t they?”

-I suspect, however, for the autistic child, this process of socialization might be more painful.
-It might require a gentler touch.
-And that if that gentler approach isn’t there, the child can retreat to their inner world, from where it can be difficult to call them back.
+I wonder though, for the autistic/sensitive child, is this process of socialisation more painful?
+Might it require a gentler touch?
+Because if that gentler approach isn’t there, the child can retreat to their inner world, from where it can be difficult to call them back.

-As Rudy Simone says in her book, Aspergirls: “Emotionally, we require an atmosphere of tolerance and non-judgement.”
+Rudy Simone writes in her book, Aspergirls: “Emotionally, we require an atmosphere of tolerance and non-judgement.”

 This was certainly true of little me.
 And current me, tbh.
-Unfortunately, I didn’t discover an environment like this - tolerant and non-judgemental - until I got sober.
-Sure, I found pockets of this along the way, and people like this, but they were soothing islands in a sea of something more cynical and critical.
+Though, I didn’t really discover an environment (or personality) like this - kind, tolerant and non-judgemental - until I got sober.
+Sure, I found pockets of it along the way, and people like this, but they were soothing islands in a sea of something more cynical and critical.

-Over those years I suspect I offered this environment to my friends.
-Tolerance and non-judgmentalness were a part of my life, a part of my nature, but they weren't the norm.
+It’s possible I offered this environment to my friends.
+Tolerance and non-judgmentalness were a part of my life, are a part of my nature, but they weren't the norm.
 I didn’t seek out these things or cultivate them in myself.

 I definitely didn't know how to offer them to myself.

-Like many people before me, I had confused the defensive shell I had created to survive with my actual self.
+I confused the defensive shell I’d created to survive with my actual self.
 I didn’t seek out an atmosphere of tolerance and non-judgment, because I didn’t know I needed it.

 Shame

 These days, I understand that this gentle atmosphere is essential for my development.
-For reasons I don’t understand (autism?
+For reasons I don’t understand (Autism?
 Critical messaging?
-Growing up in the non-empathetic zeitgeist of the 80s and 90s?
-A working-class background?) my real self is very delicate and fragile, prone to retreating at the faintest whiff of criticism.
+Growing up in the empathy-free 80s and 90s?
+A working-class background?
+Neurodivergent parents?) my real self is very delicate and fragile, prone to retreating at the faintest whiff of criticism.

 Brene Brown talks about toxic shame, and millions of people relate.
 Susan Cain talks about introverts and millions of people relate.
 But growing up in the 90s, where was the encouragement for quiet, slow-paced, low-energy, gentle folks?

 I took drugs and alcohol to become extroverted because it seemed like a requirement.
-That strategy stole years of my life.
-Though there were some fun times, too, naturally.
-And it’s possible that the strategy saved my life, too.
+But the strategy stole years of my life.
+There were some fun times, too, of course.
+And the strategy created my life, too.
+It’s complicated.

 In the therapy that led to and supported my transition into sobriety, shame came up a lot.
 I remember my therapist asking if there was any time in my life in which I had felt acceptable, and I had to admit, that no, there was not.